LukasLohoff/ERCsimilarity/README.md

 Note: The steps 0), 1) and 2) are optional and can be skipped by directly providing JSON files with the extracted *functions*, *dependencies*, *variable_names* and *geohashes*

 The two existing papers probably won't be enough to get similarity scores and visualize matrices.
-I recommend at least 10-20 papers.
+Recommended are 10-20 papers.

 0) Get a set of research papers including source code and spatial data and prepare them in the same way as the papers in the `inputPapers` directory.

-1) The R script `extract_preprocess.R` can be used to convert Rmd files to R files and PDF files to txt files
+1) The R script `extract_preprocess.R` can be used to convert Rmd files to R files and PDF files to txt files.
+For the two example ERCs in `inputPapers` this has already been done

-2) Extract code and spatial data by running the script `extract_all.R`.
+2) Delete the precomputed files in `outputDir` and then extract code and spatial data by running the script `extract_all.R`.
+This should create JSON files with dependencies, functions, variable names and geohashes.

 3) Start elasticsearch on port 9200 with the config from this repository:

  `bin/elasticsearch -Epath.conf=~/github/explorer/esconfig`

+3.5) Make sure no index with the name `explorer` exists

 4) Start the  explorer on port 8090: